wandb/aihackercup/README.md

 [Weights & Biases](https://wandb.ai/site?utm_source=github&utm_medium=code&utm_campaign=lightning-ai-hacker-cup) are running a 7-day Lightning Competition focussed on solving practice problems for the  [2024 NeurIPS AI Hacker Cup](https://hackercupai.github.io/) challenge.
 The competition involves solving very challenging logic problems using code.

 #### Goal
 The goal is to try and solve all 5 of the 2023 practice questions for the AI Hacker Cup using MistralAI's models.
 We’re offering free MistralAI api access via the code in this colab to get people started.
+For context, the notebook included in this repo can consistently get 2 out of 5 solutions correct using Mistral Large.

 ### Deadline